 When learning French, it is essential to understand the subtle differences between similar words to ensure clear and accurate communication.
-Two such words are “es” and “est,” which are both forms of the verb “être” (to be) but are used in different contexts.
-A common point of confusion for learners is whether “es” and “est” are pronounced the same, that is, [ɛ] in the International Phonetic Alphabet (IPA), which sounds like the English short “e” in “bed.”
+Two such words are “es” and “est,” which are both forms of the verb “être” (to be).
+However, we use the two forms in different contexts.
+A common point of confusion for learners is that “es” and “est” are pronounced the same in French, that is, [ɛ] in the International Phonetic Alphabet (IPA), which sounds like the English short “e” in “bed.”
 This article will explore the distinctions between “es” and “est,” providing examples and tips to help you use them correctly, including the nuances of liaison.

 “Es” in French